 Any group has “the right” to open a homeless shelter for single men in Manteca as long as they do so in a general commercial zone.

-The city’s current two shelters — Raymus House on Union Road and HOPE Family Shelter on West Yosemite Avenue — are in multi-family zones and were allowed by use permit.
+The city’s current three homeless shelters — Raymus House on Union Road for single moms and their children, HOPE Family Shelter on West Yosemite Avenue for families, and transitional housing east of Doctors Hospital — are in multi-family zones and were allowed by use permit.